100%

 The goal is similar to a game called Moving Out.

 At the end of each session, players are sent to a shop where they can buy upgrades.
-The money they receive is based on their performance in helping Antoine.
+The money they receive is based on their performance in helping the child.
 After two days of work, the company's supervisor reviews their performance and either allows them to continue playing or fires them, depending on how well they performed.

 D.R.E.A.M Carousel 1